Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Carefully selecting discount plans can cut a significant percentage of costs overnight.

 With time and experience, you will have a fairly solid understanding of which resources are most critical to your operations.
-Ideally, you should also keep an eye on which resources are stable as opposed to fluctuating.
+Ideally, you should also keep an eye on which resources are stable rather than fluctuating.

 Additionally, if you have successfully achieved granular visibility into your Kubernetes costs, you know which of these resources cost the most money and how much you typically spend on them.